artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 can each deploy their changes to isolated servers of our main website, Force, on a single `git push` to a branch matching a naming convention.

-How is this review app approach implemented at Artsy.
+The rest of this post describes Artsy's evolution of its review app tooling and areas for continued improvement.

 ## Review App Tooling

 ### Heroku Days

-In the beginning, Artsy deployed most applications directly on Heroku.
+In the beginning, Artsy deployed most services on Heroku.

 [Heroku review apps][heroku-review-app-docs] were used on some teams sparingly.